top of page

 Case Study 1: Community languages not taught in mainstream schools - Polish

-Polish language students in the UK can take GCSE and A-level exams, provided by AQA. with GCSE Polish growing in popularity (JCQ 2024).
-Polish was the most popular language taken at GCSE level in 2019, after the ‘big three’ (French, German and Spanish), with nearly 6,000 entries (JCQ 2020).
-According to AQA (2023), the number of candidates taking GCSE Polish has increased even further, reaching over 7,000 students.
+Polish language students in the UK can take GCSE and A-level exams, provided by AQA, with GCSE Polish growing in popularity.
+Polish was the most popular language taken at GCSE level in 2019, after the ‘big three’ (French, German and Spanish), with nearly 6,000 entries.
+According to AQA, the number of candidates taking GCSE Polish has increased even further, reaching over 7,000 students.
 In 2015, the exam board providing GCSE Polish produced a standardised structure of the GCSE exams for all Modern Foreign Languages (MFLs).
 This decision facilitated cooperation between Polish Saturday Schools and state schools, as MFL teachers and exam officers in mainstream schools were already familiar with the technicalities of entering and administering language examinations, even if Polish was not specifically offered at their schools.
-However, recent changes to the subject content for French, German, and Spanish (DfE 2023) have left the fate of ‘other’ languages uncertain, highlighting a disparity in how policymakers treat HHCL examinations.
+However, recent changes to the subject content for French, German, and Spanish have left the fate of ‘other’ languages uncertain, highlighting a disparity in how policymakers treat HHCL examinations.

 There are disadvantages associated with teaching Polish outside of mainstream education.
 No Polish Saturday School is an examination centre, meaning that teachers cannot access essential teaching resources, such as past papers (Kozińska 2022).
 Kozińska (2022) also notes that with the introduction of the new A-level specification, Polish supplementary teachers were only given one set of specimen papers and the specification to plan and prepare their students for the examination.
 Furthermore, after each examination session, teachers who do not work in an examination centre must wait approximately a year to see the examination papers.
 This lack of understanding of the educational landscape further exacerbates the challenges teachers and students face in HHCL education.

 Since most Polish language teaching occurs outside mainstream education, some mainstream schools are reluctant to enter students for formal examinations (see Kozińska 2024: 11-12).
 This was exacerbated during the pandemic when examinations could not take place.
 Fewer students were awarded qualifications based on predicted grades in 2020 (a drop of 47%) and centre assessment grades in 2021 (a drop of 49%).
-It is reported that Polish teachers were keen to provide the appropriate evidence for the examination centres but were refused access or did not know where to find the appropriate guidance (Young and White 2024).
+Young and White 2024 reported that Polish teachers were keen to provide the appropriate evidence for the examination centres but were refused access or did not know where to find the appropriate guidance.
 In some cases teacher-assessed grades were rejected by examination centres due to a lack of trust in a particular teacher's abilities and/or the absence of previous cooperation (see Burman and Miles 2018, on the undermining of supplementary teachers’ expertise).
 This is despite the fact that these same teachers are responsible for the exam preparation of the majority of students taking GCSE and A-level examinations pre- and post-pandemic.
-The examination results also demonstrate a high proficiency in Polish, with 83.1% of candidates achieving a grade 7 or higher in GCSE Polish in both 2022 and 2023 sessions (AQA 2022, AQA 2023).
+The examination results also demonstrate a high proficiency in Polish, with 83.1% of candidates achieving a grade 7 or higher in GCSE Polish in both 2022 and 2023 sessions.

 Case Study 2: Home languages taught as second languages - French

-According to the 2021 Census, French is the 12th most widely spoken ‘main’ language in England and Wales, excluding English and Welsh (ONS 2022).
+According to the 2021 Census, French is the 12th most widely spoken ‘main’ language in England and Wales, excluding English and Welsh.
 A crucial difference between Polish and French as languages in the UK context concerns their status in schools.
-French is the most widely taught MFL, and, in many schools, it is the only language offered (Collen 2020).
+According to Collen 2020, French is the most widely taught MFL, and, in many schools, it is the only language offered.
 Given that language study is compulsory in key stages two and three, it is therefore not uncommon that HHCL speakers of French are required to study their HHCL in a school setting.
-Polish and French also differ in terms of their perceived prestige, with French being considered high prestige compared to other UK HHCLs, such as Polish (Long & Danechi, 2018).
+Polish and French also differ in terms of their perceived prestige, with Long & Danechi reporting French as being considered high prestige compared to other UK HHCLs, such as Polish.

 Using survey data from 166 teachers with experience of teaching French to HHCL speakers in the mainstream classroom, and interview data from a sub-sample of survey respondents (N=10), HHCL speakers aged 11-19 (N=10) and parents of HHCL speakers (N=10), Lightfoot (2022) examines the opportunities and challenges associated with HHCL speakers of French in the French classroom and argues that involving HHCL speakers in French lessons and permitting them to achieve a qualification in their HHCL is a worthwhile endeavour.